qpdf/qpdf/README-maintainer.md

 ## ABI checks

+Note: the check_abi program requires [castxml](https://github.com/CastXML/CastXML) to be installed.

 Until the conversion of the build to cmake, we relied on running the test suite with old executables and a new library.
 When QPDFJob was introduced, this method got much less reliable since a lot of public